Best practices for setting max-age on CDN media assets

 </picture>

-Fallback/Note: Always include crossorigin="anonymous" for cross-origin CDNs to prevent double-fetching caused by CORS preflight or cache partitioning.
-Ensure the type attribute matches the exact MIME served to avoid format mismatch penalties.
+Always include crossorigin="anonymous" for cross-origin CDNs to prevent double-fetching caused by CORS cache partitioning.

 3. Service Worker Cache Interception